ymurshed/VehicleTrackingAPI/README.md

 - Start the MongoDB service from Services manager.

-## Knowledge Required to Run & Setup Project
+## Knowledge Required to Setup & Run Project
-1. Set the correct Google API Key in the following appsettings section:
+1. Set the valid Google API Key in the following appsettings section:
      -- **GoogleMapApiConfig.ApiKey**: To execute the location name by the device position.

 2. Set the following JwtConfiguration when applicable: